dirkwhoffmann/vAmiga/docs/_sources/References/Preferences/Devices.md.txt

 - aJoy Retro Adapter
 - RetroFun!
 Joystick Adapter

 My personal recommendation is to invest in the Competition Pro SL-650212.
 It has lower latency than its predecessor, the SL-6602, and offers the best retro experience in my opinion.
-Also, I can recommend using an original Competition Pro from back in the day in combination with the RetroFun!
+Also, I can recommend using an original Competition Pro from back in the day in combination with the RetroFun! joystick adapter.